"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A study looking at quality of life in men with prostate cancer that has spread

-This study is looking at quality of life in men who have prostate cancer that has spread and is no longer responding to hormone therapy.
+This study looked at quality of life in men who have prostate cancer that has spread and hormone therapy is no longer working.

 How to join a clinical trial